-No. Term and Condit ion Comments 8 The Proponent shall demonstrate through at the mine site and at the Steensby Inlet that SO 2 and NO 2 emissions remain within where applicable, within limits established guidelines and regulations.
-In cases when manifested, the Proponent shall provide a exceedance, a description of planned mitigadditional monitoring to evaluate the effect measures. and Milne Inlet port sites in predicted levels and, if you all applicable exceedances are in explanation for the gation, and shall conduct Refer to Section 5 for Monitoring and Section 6 for Reporting.
-9 The Proponent shall provide calculations of emissions generated by activities at the Sinlet port sites and other Project sources associated with the Project.
-Calculations sounced consideration, fuel consumption as measure purchase and use as well as the fuel use sub-contractors. teensby Inlet and Milne ncluding aircraft shall take into ired by Baffinland's Refer to Section 6 for Reporting.
-9.1.1.1 The Proponent shall update in Monitoring Plan to address and following additional items: 9.1.1.2 a) Outline the specific plans f the first few kilometres of the Mary River mine site.
-10 9.1.1.3 b) Identify the specific adaptive measures to be considered such that dust deposition from train rail route is greater than initial hould monitoring indicate as transporting along the Section 3 presents Mitigation measures Section 5 presents Monitoring Section 6 presents Reporting Refer to attachment 6 for additional 9.1.1.4 c) Outline specific plans for m intervals along and in the vicil Tote Road to determine the a dustfall. nity of the Milne Inlet information 9.1.1.5 d) Identify the specific adaption measures to be considered if dust deposition from traffic or Road is greater than initially p monitoring indicates that the Milne Inlet Tote 11 The Proponent shall develop and impleme Management Plan that takes into conside recommendations provided in Environmen Document for Batch Waste Incineration (2) ration the t Canada's Technical Refer to Section 6 Prior to commencing any incineration on of on-site Project 12 wastes, the Proponent shall conduct at least one stack Refer to Section 6 test immediately following the commemorary and permanent incinerat • Noise and ise and Vibration Refer to the Blasting Management Plan 13 The Proponent is encouraged to wor Oceans Canada at the regulatory pha (Type A Water Licence).
-This plan was developed in consultation with the precautionary approach when select threshold to be applied to explosive DFO.
-Refer to section 4.9 un estibilito de applied to explosive ט עספוטו נוופ ווכוכו נט שבנווטוו 4.5
+No. Term and Condition Comments 8 The Proponent shall demonstrate through monitoring of air quality at the mine site and at the Steensby Inlet and Milne Inlet port sites that SO_2 and NO_2 emissions remain within predicted levels and, where applicable, within limits established by all applicable guidelines and regulations.
+In cases where exceedances are manifested, the Proponent shall provide an explanation for the exceedance, a description of planned mitigation, and shall conduct additional monitoring to evaluate the effectiveness of mitigative measures.
+Refer to Section 5 for Monitoring and Section 6 for Reporting.
+9 emissions Inlet port s associated considera onent shall provide calculations of greenhouse gas generated by activities at the Steensby Inlet and Milne sites and other Project sources including aircraft d with the Project.
+Calculations shall take into tion, fuel consumption as measured by Baffinland's and use as well as the fuel use of its contractors and actors.
+Refer to Section 6 for Reporting.
+9.1.1.1 The Proponent shall update its Dust Management and Monitoring Plan to address and/or include the following additional items: 9.1.1.2 a) Outline the specific plans for monitoring dust along the first few kilometres of the rail corridor leaving the Mary River mine site.
+10 9.1.1.3 b) Identify the specific adaptive management measures to be considered should monitoring indicate that dust deposition from trains transporting along the rail route is greater than initially predicted.
+Section 3 presents Mitigation measure Section 5 presents Monitoring Section 6 presents Reporting Refer to attachment 6 for addition 9.1.1.4 c) Outline specific plans for monitoring dustfall at intervals along and in the vicinity of the Milne Inlet Tote Road to determine the amount and extent of dustfall. information 9.1.1.5 d) Identify the specific adaptive management measures to be considered if monitoring indicates that dust deposition from traffic on the Milne Inlet Tote Road is greater than initially predicted.
+11 The Proponent shall develop and implement an Incineration Management Plan that takes into consideration the recommendations provided in Environment Canada's Technical Document for Batch Waste Incineration (2010).
+Refer to Section 6 12 Prior to commencing any incineration of on-site Project wastes, the Proponent shall conduct at least one stack test immediately following the commissioning of each temporary and permanent incinerator.
+Refer to Section 6 Noise and Vibration 13 Oceans O precaution conent is encouraged to work with Fisheries and Canada at the regulatory phase and to take a phary approach when selecting the overpressure Refer to the Blasting Management Plan (Type A Water Licence).
+This plan was developed in consultation with the DFO. threshold d to be applied to explosives use for the Refer to section 4.9